sfaut/zimbra/README.md

 $zimbra->send($addresses, $subject, $body, $attachments);
 ```

-Wen can attach multiple files in a row :
+You can also attach multiple files in a row :

 ```php
 $attachments = [